-The ForeScout Cyber Roundup is a weekly blog series dedicated to deciphering some of the previous week’s cyber headlines.
-Each article includes a condensed summary of the news and a ‘why it matters’ section—a closer look at the potential implications of the event, predictions about what might happen next and suggestions for all readers, from the C-suite to end users.
-The goal of this roundup is to offer insight and perspective and positively contribute to information sharing that can inform and enhance the cyber posture of our readers.
+The Forescout Cyber Roundup is a weekly blog series highlighting some of the previous week’s cyber headlines and explaining why they matter.
+Each article includes a closer look at the potential implications of the news or event, predictions about what might happen next and suggestions for all readers, from the C-suite to end users.
 Articles are ordered by date, not necessarily priority.

 - Federal Researchers Simulate Power Grid Cyberattack, Find Holes in Response Plan (November 9, 2018)

 Summary: Starting on Halloween, hundreds of government and industry researchers gathered to test various theories on the damage and repercussions of an attack on U.S. critical infrastructure; specifically, an attack on the power grid.